 Prerequisites: REL150, REL250 and senior class standing.
+The course is open to students of other majors.

 SOC 101SS - Principles of Sociology

 An introduction to sociology, its major concepts, tools and perspectives.
 This course provides an understanding of societies; of culture; of major social institutions such as the family, religion and education; of social inequality; and of social change.